 Questions About Disability and Illness

 As a general interview guide, interviewers need to tread carefully when asking about illnesses and long term disabilities.

 Asking you to explain a significant amount of time off sick from any previous jobs would be perfectly fine.
 However, questioning a person over a disability and probing whether or not that would affect their ability to do the job?
 That’s a big no, and would be grounds for Disability Discrimination.

 Questions About Lifestyle Choices

-Its also illegal at interviews for employers to ask jobseekers any questions relating to personal lifestyle choices, for example about their consumption of alcohol, whether they smoke or use recreational drugs.
-Of course, a company can set out rules regarding the use of these kinds of substances and state what it is and is not permitted at work within the staff handbook.
-However, what an employee does outside of work and work time is not the companys business and, therefore, no questions can be asked about it at interview.
+A company can set out rules regarding the use of these kinds of substances.
+They may state what it is and is not permitted at work within the staff handbook.
+However, what an employee does outside of work and work time is not the company’’s business.
+Therefore, no questions can be asked about it at interview.

-If you have problems with some of the job interview questions you’ve been subject to and have reason to believe you have been unfairly treated at interview, you should seek advice from the Equality and Human Rights Commission to determine whether or not a company’s job interview techniques have been unlawful.
+Have problems with job interview questions you’ve been subject to, and have reason to believe you have been unfairly treated at interview?
+You should seek advice from the Equality and Human Rights Commission.
+They can help to determine whether or not a company’s job interview techniques have been unlawful.